erichson/minFLEX/README.md

 Evaluation Instructions
 -----------------------------

 Trained models can be evaluated using the `eval.ipynb` notebook.
-To access a GPU-enabled Jupyter notebook on NERSC, visit: `jupyter.nersc.gov <https://jupyter.nersc.gov/hub/home>`_.
+To access a GPU-enabled Jupyter notebook on NERSC, visit `jupyter.nersc.gov <https://jupyter.nersc.gov/hub/home>`_.

 After logging in, choose the **login node** option when prompted, and select the 'pytorch-2.6.0' **kernel** before running the notebook.